War Porn

-War Porn is a anti-war novel by Roy Scranton completed in 2011 and published in 2016 by Soho Press.
+War Porn is an anti-war novel by Roy Scranton completed in 2011 and published in 2016 by Soho Press.

-The novel presents structurally integrated stories told through both third- and first-person narratives presenting contrasting and complex perspectives on the Iraq war.
+The novel presents structurally integrated stories told through the third- and first-person perspectives, which present contrasting and complex perspectives on the Iraq war.

-Scranton served with the US Army from 2002 to 2006, and was deployed as a Specialist with the 1st Armored Division to Baghdad in 2003 and 2004.
-The term "war porn" refers to graphic images of violence collected in war zones, often "viewed voyeuristically for emotional gratification."
+Scranton served with the US Army from 2002 to 2006, and was deployed as a specialist with the 1st Armored Division to Baghdad in 2003 and 2004.
+The term "war porn" refers to graphic images of violence collected in war zones, often "viewed voyeuristically for emotional gratification".